peeriscool/AutomaticSceneDropdownDemo/README.md

-Demo Project for this video: https://youtu.be/_iEWvNyfkL0
+Project for theatre build on AutomaticSceneDropdownDemo by peer lomans